agnoster/yanc/doc/config.md

   default: "main" as described in `package.json`, falls back to `server.js` or `app.js` if available, and in that order
 * <pass>:
   Password to authenticate with nodester
-  default: ... nothing.
-Prompt the user every time by default.
+  default: Prompt the user every time by default.
 * <remote>:
   Name of git remote to connect to nodester
   default: "nodester"